Tutorials

 to create a computer or any other digital device.
 Perhaps an even more astonishing fact is that understanding

-how a logic gate works is probably even simpler than understanding arithmetic...thus my claim that if you
+how a logic gate works is probably even simpler than understanding arithmetic...if you

 know how to add and subtract, then you can learn how to design, build, and program your own simple digital computer.

-Enjoy, and please send an email if you have any questions or comments to NoSpam AT SimpleDigitalComputer DOT COM (replace NoSpam with Chris)
+Enjoy, and please send an email if you have any questions or comments to NoSpam AT ChristopherLind DOT COM (replace NoSpam with Chris)

 |